-The question paper will contain two questions from each unit with internal choice and the candidates will be required to answer one question from each unit.
-However question No. 1 will be compulsory and shall have two short answers questions (100 words per question) spread over the entire syllabus.
-(Total question to be attempted, will be three).
-All questions will carry 10 marks each.
+The question paper will contain long and short answer type questions.
+There will be total of eight long answer type questions (two questions from each unit with internal choice) and the candidates will be required to answer one question from each unit.
+Each long answer type question will carry 12 marks.
+Question No. 1 will be compulsory and shall have four short answer type questions (100 words per question).
+Short answer type questions will be from third and fourth unit (two questions from each unit).
+Each short answer type question will carry 03 marks.
+There will be nine questions in total and candidates are required to attempt five questions.

-Bellack, Arno et al., õThe language of the classroomö, TeachersøCollege Columbia University, New York, 1996
+Bellack, Arno et al., õThe language of the classroomö, TeachersøCollege Columbia University, New York, 1996.

 Piaget, J. (1971).
-"Biology and Knowledge" University of Chicago Press
+"Biology and Knowledge" University of Chicago Press.

 Chomsky, N. 1965.
 "Aspects of the Theory of Syntax" The M.I.T.
-Press
+Press.

-Chomsky, N "Language and Responsibility", Pantheon, 1977
+Chomsky, N "Language and Responsibility", Pantheon, 1977.